weichslgartner/cifuzz/README.md

 based tests into your project.

 ### Features
-* Easily setup, create and run fuzz tests
+* Easily set up, create and run fuzz tests
-* Get coverage reports
+* Generate coverage reports that [can be integrated in your IDE](docs/Coverage-ide-integrations.md)
-* Manage your findings with ease
-* Integrates into your favorite IDE (see [coverage IDE integrations](docs/Coverage-ide-integrations.md))
 * Supports multiple programming languages and build systems

 ![CLion](/docs/assets/tools/clion.png)